 Stock Comparison

-In this analysis, I will examine the weekly stock price movements of Cisco Systems, Inc. (CSCO) and Fortinet, Inc. (FTNT) over the past year, highlighting key price dynamics and trading behaviors that have shaped their trajectories.
+In this section, I will analyze the stock price movements and trading dynamics of Cisco Systems, Inc. (CSCO) and Fortinet, Inc. (FTNT) over the past year, highlighting key trends and performance metrics.

 Trend Analysis